TOPLLab/topllab.github.io/warduino/guide/plugin.md

 For information on how to start the EDWARD debugger see [debugging with EDWARD](#edward-event-based-out-of-place-debugger-for-warduino).

 The proxies view displays the primitive functions that are proxied by EDWARD during event-based out-of-place debugging.
-And for any of those functions the developer can decide when to stop proxying the function.
-For this, it suffices to click on the toggle box on the left of the primitive function name.
+Developers can selectively stop proxying any of these functions by toggling the checkbox on the left side of the primitive function name.
-Naturally, deactivated functions can be reactivated for proxy by clicking again on the toggle box.
+Deactivated functions can be reactivated for proxying by clicking on the toggle box again.
-While debugging when encountering a primitive function that has been desactivated for proxy, the VM will run instead a default function implementation.
+During debugging, if a deactivated primitive function is encountered, the VM will execute a default function implementation instead.

 The ability to choose at will which functions to proxy gives more fine-grained control over potential overhead imposed on physical boards.
 For instance, in the situation where it is crucial to preserve battery life, the developer could opt for proxying only the bare minimal functions.